|

 what we see: the consciousness behind the gesture, the emotion

 beneath the action, a soul in the throes of catharsis.
+With his emphasis

 on the image as an emotive conveyor of language and behavior,